 If your kids poke their heads in the flowers, they will see males – that often come first – have a stamen covered in pollen like this …

 … whilst the female flowers have a funny shaped stigma like this …

-The pollen from the male courgette flower’s stamen needs to get into the female courgette flower’s stigma, and work it’s way down to fertilise the ovule or egg, out of which the courgette will grow.
+The pollen from the male flower’s stamen needs to get into the female flower’s stigma, and work it’s way down to fertilise the ovule or egg, out of which the zucchini will grow.

 Bees are brilliant at pollinating courgettes.

 They just need to use a little paintbrush to take some pollen from a male flower and gently brush it into the stigma of the female flower.

 Or they can just shake some pollen from the male over the stigma and before they know it, there will be a baby zucchini on the way.

 And it will be ready to eat in just 3 or 4 days as they can grow an inch a day.
 Wow!